yamcs/yamcs/docs/server-manual/services/instance/system-parameters-service.rst

 System Parameters Service
 ===========================

-Collects system parameters from any Yamcs component at a frequency of 1Hz.
+Collects system parameters from any Yamcs component at a frequency of 1 Hz.
 Parameter values are emitted to the ``sys_var`` stream.

 Class Name